3 Natural Herb Remedies to Relieve Travel Sickness in Dogs

 Natural Herb Remedy #1: Slippery Elm (Ulmus rubra)

-natural herb remedies for travel sickness in dogsThe slippery elm is popular in traditional human medicine for its mucilage content.
-This substance forms a gel-like consistency when mixed with water and functions as a stomach soother.
+Slippery elm powder, derived from the inner bark of the slippery elm tree, has been used in traditional human medicine for its high mucilage content.
+This substance forms a gel-like consistency when mixed with water, which makes it a great stomach.

 Ingredients